Southeast Toyota Distributors: Vehicle processing

 SET has three vehicle processing facilities.
-At each site, vehicles are prepped, accessorized, assigned to dealerships and loaded onto Car carrier trailers for transport to the dealerships.
-Accessories add to the sale price of the vehicle and can include: leather seats, floor mats, spoilers, roof racks, alloy wheels, caliper covers, entertainment and security systems and body/door graphics.
+At each site, vehicles are prepared for sale, equipped with port-installed accessories, assigned to dealerships and loaded onto Car carrier trailers for transport to the dealerships.
+Port-installed accessories add to the sale price of the vehicle.
+Some examples include running boards, floor mats, spoilers, roof racks, alloy wheels, and caliper covers.

 Ship facility

-The ship facility is SETs original vehicle center located on 75-acres at the Jacksonville Port Authority (JaxPort) Talleyrand terminal and processes the vehicles that arrive by ship since 1968.
-Those vehicles, which vary from 25 to 40% of Toyotas sold in the United States, come from Japan, Turkey & France.
+The ship facility is SETs original vehicle center located on 75-acres at the Jacksonville Port Authority (JaxPort) Talleyrand terminal and has processed vehicles that arrive by ship since 1968.
+25 to 40% of Toyotas sold in the United States come from Japan, Turkey & France, and are processed by SET at the facility.

 On April 25, 2022, Jaxport and SET jointly announced plans for SET to lease a new vehicle processing facility at nearby Blount Island.
 The new site will allow SET to redesign their operation for efficiency and increased capacity.
 Associate amenities available at other Jacksonville SET facilities will be added at the new location, expected to be completed by the end of 2024.

 Jaxport is currently working with the Florida Department of Transportation on a $45 million project to expand capacities at Blount Island.
 SET will contribute $16.5 million of that cost.
 The facility will then accommodate larger ships and permit two ships to berth simultaneously.
 The new site will have two vehicle processing buildings with a combined 250000 sqft versus 200000 sqft; 88 acre versus 73 acre (non-contiguous) plus new CSX rail connections.